-8.1 Estimated perfect foresight transition paths
+8.2 Estimated perfect foresight transition paths

-To assess the ability of our estimated model in replicating the observed trends, and to study the quantitative implications of the distinct sources of structural change, we compute transitional dynamics for the 'Dutch Disease and Structural Change Facts' of Figure 1 from the posterior estimates.
+To assess the ability of our estimated model to capture the observed trends in the data, and to study the quantitative implications of the distinct sources of structural change, we compute transitional dynamics for the 'Dutch Disease and Structural Change Facts' of Figure 1 based on the posterior estimates.
 We sample 100 draws from the joint posterior estimates and compute the non-stochastic transition path at each draw: the path the economy would have followed in the absence of cyclical shocks but in the presence of structural change, that is $y_t = C_t + Q_t y{t-1}$ .